Do independent advisers and consultants need a practising certificate?

 Even if you do not have a PC you can use your designatory letters to emphasise your professional qualifications and membership of ICAEW.

 This is a complicated area of guidance and this short article is to raise awareness.
 Further information is available online whilst free and confidential advice is available to you from the ICAEW’s Regulatory Information helpline.
-Simply call +44(0)1908 248250, email email@example.com or use the online webchat facility.
+Simply call +44(0)1908 248250 or visit the contact us page.